StewartJarod/docsund_v2/README.md

 run with rspec

 # Thoughts

+## Issues
+This is definitely a prototype.
+My resource factory doesn't handle promises like I want and will most likely require a page refresh when navigating to show or edit a manifest.
+But the core of the challenge is fullfilled by this quickly made app.

 ## JS testing woes
 JS unit testing frameworks take time to implement and decided my time was better spent on other aspects of the project.
 I would normally want to test the more logic intensive parts of the client side.